rackerlabs/support-how-to/content/dedicated-hosting/remove-vpn-user-myrackspace-portal.md

    b.
 Select the **MyRackspace Portal + Phone Support + Systems & Devices** option.

    c.
 Fill in the name of the VPN user you want to delete.
-If you don't know the VPN users, Use the following steps to download your fiewall's configuration and find the VPN users:
+If you don't know the VPN users, use the following steps to download your firewall's configuration and find the VPN users:

       i.
-Log into the [Control Panel](https://login.rackspace.com) and choose **Dedicated Hosting**.
+Log in to the [Control Panel](https://login.rackspace.com) and choose **Dedicated Hosting**.

       ii.
-Click the drop down next to "Products" to select devices.
+Click the drop-down menu next to **Products** to select devices.

       iii.
-Mouse over the gear to the left of the Firewall Device to download.
+Hover the mouse over the gear to the left of the **Firewall Device** to download.

       iv.
 Select **Download network configuration**.